SanthoshRaju91/angular-style-guide/content/post/directives.md

   Since there’s no scope provided in the DDO, the directive uses its parent scope

 <b>Scope: True - Directive gets a new scope-</b>
-    * This is achieved by setting a “true” value to the scope property of the DDO.
+    <p>This is achieved by setting a “true” value to the scope property of the DDO.
 When directive scope is set to “true”, AngularJS will create a new scope object and assign to the directive.
-This newly created scope object is prototypically inherited from its parent scope ( the controller scope where it’s been used ).
+This newly created scope object is prototypically inherited from its parent scope ( the controller scope where it’s been used ).</p>

-    * When scope is set to “true”, AngularJS will create a new scope by inheriting parent scope ( usually controller scope, otherwise the application’s rootScope ).
+    <p>When scope is set to “true”, AngularJS will create a new scope by inheriting parent scope ( usually controller scope, otherwise the application’s rootScope ).
 Any changes made to this new scope will not reflect back to the parent scope.
-However, since the new scope is inherited from the parent scope, any changes made in the controller ( the parent scope ) will be reflected in the directive scope
+However, since the new scope is inherited from the parent scope, any changes made in the controller ( the parent scope ) will be reflected in the directive scope</p>

 <b>Scope : { } -Directive gets a new isolated scope </b>